Unreal Engine Plugin Manual

 If you have read the introduction you have learned that every user connected to the same ODIN room (given by a string of your choice) will be able to exchange data and voice.
 An ODIN room is automatically created by the ODIN server when the first user joins and is automatically removed once the last user leaves.

-To join a room an access token needs to be created.
-An access token gives access to an ODIN room and can be created within the client.
+To join a room a room token needs to be created.
+A room token gives access to an ODIN room and can be created within the client.
 For testing and development purposes that’s fine.
-In production you should create an access token on server side.
-We’ll provide various packages for JavaScript (npm) or PHP (Composer) to create access tokens and we also have a complete server ready to go that you can deploy as a cloud function to AWS or Google Cloud.
+In production you should create a room token on server side.
+We’ll provide various packages for JavaScript (npm) or PHP (Composer) to create room tokens and we also have a complete server ready to go that you can deploy as a cloud function to AWS or Google Cloud.

 After the room has been joined, data can be exchanged, i.e. text chat messages or other real-time data.
 If your user should be able to talk to others, a microphone stream (a so called media) has to be added to the room.
 Now, every user can talk to every other user in that room.
 More advanced techniques include 3D audio that allows you to update your position every couple of seconds to the server which then makes sure, that only users nearby hear your voice to reduce traffic bandwidth and CPU usage.
 But more on that later.